QMCPACK/qmcpack/docs/installation.rst

 often accessed via a modules environment—check your system documentation.

 **Use of the latest versions of all compilers and libraries is strongly encouraged** but not absolutely essential.
 Generally, newer versions are faster; see :ref:`buildperformance` for performance suggestions.
+Versions of compilers over two years old are unsupported and untested by the developers although they may still work.

 -  C/C++ compilers such as GNU, Clang, Intel, and IBM XL.
 C++ compilers are required to support the C++ 14 standard.
 Use of recent (“current